TomKatom/MagshiChess/readme.md

 Graphics executable:

 ```
-and on chessGraphics\chessGraphics\bin\Release there is the excutable for the graphics
+On the Executable folder there is the chess graphics executable file
 ```

 Engine executable:

 ```
-In release folder there is the engine executable file - just download and run it (after you run the graphics)
+On the Executable folder there is the chess engine executable file - just download and run it (after you run the graphics)
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Built With